OsamaRizwan123/case-studies/README.md

 Prepare a dashboard using dummy data on any platform of your choice with the relevant KPIs and corresponding frequency of viewing these KPIs.

 If you were looking at these numbers daily:
-a.
-What leading indicators would inform you of a potential problem statement?
+1. What leading indicators would inform you of a potential problem statement?
 ...Prepare two scenarios
-b.
-How would you solve the problem along with the help product, marketing and operations?
+2. How would you solve the problem along with the help product, marketing and operations?

 ## Please note that the data is not real and has been generated using fictional numbers.